designersimage/color-changer/README.md

 # color-changer

 A zero-dependancy color modification library to convert between color types and modify color attributes for web, css, and javascript.
-This tool can take in a css color string or an object and convert it between several different color specifications.
+This tool can take in a css color string or an object and convert it between several different color specifications including `hex`, `rgb`, `ryb`, `hsl`, `hsv`, `hwb`, `cmyk`, `ncol`, `xyz`, and `lab`.

     import Color from 'color-changer';